HyperTag/documentation/src/content/cloud-destinations/google-adwords.md

 ---
+collectionKey: cloud-destinations

-title: Google AdWords
+navText: Google AdWords

-sidebar: platform_sidebar
+path: '/cloud-destinations/google-adwords/'
 ---

 MetaRouter makes it easy to send your data to Google AdWords.
 Once you follow the steps below, your data will be routed through our platform and pushed to Adwords in the appropriate format.